geneontology/molecular_function_refactoring/receptor_activity_notes.md

 \* part_of cell-cell or ECM signaling is not sufficient as these processes include signal transduction, which can involve intracellar receptors such as IP3 receptor etc.

-Naming - need to be very careful to distinguish intracellular location of receptor/activity from intracellular origin of signal.
+Naming.
+We need to be very careful to distinguish intracellular location of receptor/activity from intracellular origin of signal.
 Nuclear receptors are intracellular but mostly respond to extracellular signals.
 Some ion channels in the plasma membrane are triggered by intracellular ligands.
+Current term names are confusing in this regard.